RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #330, #331

+Spent 2 sessions on my fourth creative lesson.
+Not too bad at all.
+It came out really well and is about Discipline over Motivation.

 ## #329

 Started work on a new map based on a small and cramped Sewer system.
 Will be a